vestrel00/contacts-android/docs/entities/about-api-entities.md

 The core library does not explicitly expose count restrictions to consumers.
 However, it is exposed when integrating custom data via the `CustomDataCountRestriction`.

-## Data kinds Account restrictions

-Entries of some data kinds should not be allowed to exist for local RawContacts (those that are not associated with an Account).

-For more info, read about [Local (device-only) contacts](./../entities/about-local-contacts.md).

 ## Data integrity

 There is a section in the official Contacts Provider documentation about "Data Integrity";